Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 • January 2026 New elections announced for December 6, 2026

 In January 2026, the transitional authorities announced that presidential and legislative elections would be held on December 6, 2026.
-That date gives a public timetable, but the deeper prayer need remains: Guinea-Bissau needs restraint, lawful order, credible institutions, and leaders who seek the good of the people rather than personal advantage.
+That date gives a public timetable, but the prayer need remains clear: Guinea-Bissau needs restraint, lawful order, credible institutions, and leaders who seek the good of the people rather than personal advantage.
 Associated Press

 Prayer significance: Pray that any path toward elections would be marked by peace, truthfulness, justice, and protection for ordinary citizens.